tuaninbox/CheckPointExport/README.md

 # Check Point Policy and Object Export
 ## Supported Policy and Object:
 - Nat Rule queried by rule number
 - Access Rule, including inline Policy, queried by rule number of main rules, inline policy will be queried automatically.
-This can be used to query just inline policy directly by using its inline policy name
+This can be used to query inline policy directly by using its inline policy name
 - Application Site queried by name
 - Network Group queried by name